amyryanmanny/kideatingdirt.com/README.md

-# kideatingdirt.com: Director's Cut - Dual Shock Edition
+# kideatingdirt.com: Director's Cut - DualShock Edition

 The kid is back, and he's hungry